-- Prior to beginning practicum, all students must agree to the stipulations in the MFT Practicum Agreement.
+- Prior to beginning practicum, all students must agree to the stipulations in the MFTPracticum Agreement.
 Students will receive this from the Clinical Director at the beginning of their first practicum, which is in the spring semester of their first year in the program. - Prior to seeing clients, students must also complete the required credit card training and other university trainings as assigned by the Clinical Director.
 The Clinical Director will provide information about how to complete the trainings and deadlines for completion.
 Typically students complete required university trainings at the beginning of their second semester in the program.
 As these trainings must be renewed annually, continuing students will update their trainings at this time as well. - Criminal Background Check (for additional information, please see this section under "Professional Conduct & Program Climate"). - Attend any designated Family Therapy Center orientation meetings.
-The Clinic Director will distribute information about this meeting. - During the first few weeks of the first semester of practicum, observe at least one case for up to four weeks (sessions) live and discuss this case with the therapist.
-Students may count these observations as alternative client contact hours.
-Students should refer to their practicum syllabus and the FTC Policies & Procedures for additional information about this requirement.
+The Clinic Director will distribute information about this meeting.